frandallfarmer/neohabitat/pushserver/public/docs/help/help.class.26.md

-# Escape_dev help
+# Escape Device help

+*There's no place like home.
+There's no place like home...*

-Select DO to activate.
+Select **DO** while holding to activate.